frankcohen/ReflectionsOS/Experiments/Gesture_Sensing_Accelerometer/Gesture_Sensing_Experiment.md

 - Highest average, chooses the gesture type with the highest single matching ratio.
 Ration must be 55% of higher to be selected.

-MOM is extensible to include additional matching alhgorithms.
+MOM is extensible to include additional matching algorithms.

 ### Training